Developer(s) – Argonaut Games

 Croc: Legend of the Gobbos is one of the earliest examples of a 3D platforming game, released back in a time when the genre was in its infancy, yet hugely popularised the Nintendo classic Super Mario 64.
 The developers, Argonaut Games, had previously had dealings with Nintendo, having worked on the first Star Fox game, or Starwing as it was named in Europe.
 In fact, the idea behind Croc originated from a previous plan that Argonaut had of developing a 3D platforming game for the Nintendo 64 starring Yoshi; but after Nintendo rejected the idea, Argonaut’s association with the Japanese gaming giants deteriorated.
 Eventually, the idea Evolved into Croc, and the PlayStation became their primary platform of choice, though it would end up on the Sega Saturn, as well as Windows, and eventually on the Game Boy Colour.
-Unfortunately, I can’t help but feel that if this game, or the initially suggested Yoshi spin-off, would have resulted in being the better idea over what was eventually developed.
+Unfortunately, I can’t help but feel that if this game or the initially suggested Yoshi spin-off, would have resulted in being a better idea over what was eventually developed.

 Graphics – 6.5/10

 The best thing I can say about the game’s graphics is that there is a fair amount of diversity in level design, with the game taking place in multiple worlds in a fashion extremely similar to Mario or Sonic games.
 The general enemy designs are also fairly well done, although a couple of the boss fights, the first one especially, look pretty bland and half-hearted.
-For the time, however, the game’s level of detail of was fairly well handles, including a couple of features adding to it’s realism, such as footprints in the snow; something that hadn’t been done in even Super Mario 64.
+For the time, however, the game’s level of detail of fairly well handled, including a couple of features adding to its realism, such as footprints in the snow; something that hadn’t been done in even Super Mario 64.

 Gameplay – 6/10

 As well as providing somewhat of a stern challenge, the game is also moderately enjoyable to play, and accessible enough that difficulty doesn’t become too much of a deterrent.
-Aside from the main objective of the game, there are also a side quest thrown in for good measure, but the problem is there’s no real incentive for completing the game to 100%.
+Aside from the main objective of the game, there is also a side quest thrown in for good measure, but the problem is there’s no real incentive for completing the game to 100%.
 At least with Super Mario 64, there was the discovery of Yoshi on the roof of the castle (possibly in reference to the idea originally pitched by Argonaut Games), and in Crash Bandicoot and Spyro the Dragon, there were alternative endings.

 Controls – 5/10

 As I stated earlier, the 3D platforming genre was in it’s early at this point, and as such, there were a lot of issues that needed to be resolved as the genre would eventually take precedent throughout the fifth generation.
 No true is this than in Croc.
-As the original PlayStation lacked an analogue stick at the time, unlike the Nintendo 64, the d-pad was the only means of moving the character around on the system.
+As the original PlayStation lacked an analog stick at the time, unlike the Nintendo 64, the d-pad was the only means of moving the character around on the system.
 Consequently, this game suffered terribly in terms of controls.
 To move Croc around can be described as a chore at best.